Hockett's design features: Complete Feedback

 Speakers of a language can hear their own speech and can control and modify what they are saying as they say it.
 Similarly, signers see, feel, and control their signing.

 Specialization

 The purpose of linguistic signals is communication and not some other biological function.
 When humans speak or sign, it is generally intentional.

 An example of non-specialized communication is dog panting.
 When a dog pants, it often communicates to its owner that it is hot or thirsty; however, the dog pants in order to cool itself off.
 This is a biological function, and the communication is a secondary matter.

 Semanticity

-Specific sound signals are directly tied to certain meanings.
+Specific sound signals are directly tied to specific meanings, and there are relatively fixed associations between messages and what they refer to.

 Arbitrariness

 Languages are generally made up of both arbitrary and iconic symbols.
 In spoken languages, iconicity takes the form of onomatopoeia (e.g., "murmur" in English, "māo" [cat] in Mandarin).
 For the vast majority of other symbols, there is no intrinsic or logical connection between a sound form (signal) and what it refers to.
 Almost all names a human language attributes an object are thus arbitrary: the word "car" is nothing like an actual car.
 Spoken words are really nothing like the objects they represent.
 This is further demonstrated by the fact that different languages attribute very different names to the same object.